 The Research Institute at Western Oregon University (formerly Teaching Research), was established in the early 1960s as a research and development arm of the Oregon University System’s (OUS) Chancellor’s Office.
-It has historically followed a course congruent with state and national issues in education and human services.
 In 1989, TRI was transferred from the OUS to Western Oregon University (WOU) and has since become an integral part of the campus community.

 TRI staff are housed in two locations on the WOU campus, in historic Todd Hall and in Maaske Hall.
 In addition, TRI has project offices in New York, Massachusetts, Kansas, and Tennessee.

-Current work continues to align with local, state and national issues in regular and special education, as well as human services.
+Current work continues to align with local, state and national issues in regular and special education, public health, and social services.
 TRI projects are working in every state within the country, as well as Puerto Rico, the Virgin Islands and the Pacific Basin.